Nēnē in its natural habitat

 Katie Cartee

-Katie works and volunteers for various Hawaiian wildlife conservation groups.
-She grew up in Alaska and then earned a Bachelor's degree in Integrative Physiology from the University of Colorado at Boulder.
-She is currently finishing up a degree in Marine Science from the University of Hawaiʻi at Hilo and plans on continuing her education further.
-When she is not studying or surveying for nēnē, Katie can be found volunteering with the Hawaiian monk seals or clearing marine debris from our beaches with Hawaiʻi Wildlife Fund.
+Katie works and volunteers with a handful of Hawaiian wildlife groups.
+She grew up in Alaska, picked up a Bachelor's in Integrative Physiology from the University of Colorado at Boulder, and is wrapping up a Marine Science degree at the University of Hawaiʻi at Hilo with more school after that.
+When she's not studying or out surveying for nēnē, she's usually volunteering with Hawaiian monk seals or hauling marine debris off beaches with Hawaiʻi Wildlife Fund.

 • Profile photo of Manuohina Lerma